Skip to main content

 About

-Sparkle Zero is a single player arcade simulation game.
+Sparkle ZERO is a single player casual simulation game.
 It was developed by MMEU and was released on March 14, 2016.
 It received neutral reviews from players.

 Many organisms fight for resources and the opportunity to evolve.
 Be one of them, start from Zero and become the best, the biggest and the most efficient of them all.
 Become the ultimate sparkle.